Algorithmic Energy Management in Constrained Railway Traction Networks: A Systematic Review: The Mixed Fleet Traffic Problem: Freight vs. Passenger Integration

 \subsection{Simultaneous Traction Overloads and Capacity Starvation}

-This continuous voltage drop creates what has been defined as a severe operational hazard for other vehicles sharing the same electrical section.
+This continuous voltage drop creates a severe operational hazard for other vehicles sharing the same electrical section.
 If a passenger train enters the section and attempts to accelerate while the freight train is still drawing peak current, the combined load forces the line voltage below the critical 19kV threshold.

-While early timetabling algorithms treated train movements purely as a spatial and temporal problem, recent Train-Track-Power (TTP) models fundamentally challenge this approach.
-As recently modelled by \cite{tao_2024_comprehensive}, traditional train operation that ignores the TTP grid interaction directly causes continuous voltage fluctuations that starve trailing trains of power and trip substation circuit breakers.
+While early timetabling algorithms treated train movements purely as a spatial and temporal problem, recent Train-Track-Power (TTP) models challenge this approach.
+As modelled by \cite{tao_2024_comprehensive}, train operation that ignores the TTP grid interaction directly causes continuous voltage fluctuations that starve trailing trains of power and trip substation circuit breakers.
+The grid-coupled exchange between an accelerating freight locomotive and a regenerating passenger unit in the same sector, summarised in Fig. \ref{fig:regen_power_flow}, illustrates how multi-train coordination can flatten the resulting peak substation draw.

 Tao's work effectively redefines the concept of network capacity.
-By illustrating this phenomenon of simultaneous traction overloads, the literature proves that physical track capacity (signalling block distance) is no longer the primary constraint on railway timetabling; electrical capacity is.
-Because infrastructural authors have established that upgrading the physical copper and transformers to handle these combined massive loads is economically prohibitive, researchers like \cite{tao_2024_comprehensive} conclude that the only viable solution is to intelligently shift these loads in real-time.
-This conclusion strictly necessitates the deployment of advanced software-based Energy Management Strategies (EMS) capable of dynamically staggering train accelerations to protect network voltage stability.
+By illustrating this phenomenon of simultaneous traction overloads, the literature shows that physical track capacity (signalling block distance) is no longer the primary constraint on railway timetabling for many mixed-traffic networks; electrical capacity is.
+Because the infrastructural literature has established that upgrading the physical copper and transformers to handle these combined loads is economically prohibitive, authors such as \cite{tao_2024_comprehensive} position dynamic load shifting through software-side control as a primary research focus for managing voltage stability under mixed-traffic conditions.